StimzRx/VanillifyFabric/README.md

+# IMPORTANT NOTICE
+This project is retired.
+I unfortunately dont have the time to upkeep and update it anymore and havent for awhile.
+For an alternative, see [polymer](https://github.com/Patbox/polymer)

 # Vanillify
 Vanillify is a server-side library that allows fully-modded blocks on fabric servers, yet still allows vanilla minecraft clients to connect!